 Transitioning to a Workshop Model – Jen López.
 Jen López is a licensed K-12 Spanish teacher and has been teaching high school Heritage Spanish courses for nine years.
 Over the years, she has worked to move her program from one focused on memorizing grammar rules and vocabulary to one that focuses on literacy skills that transfer to different courses and different areas of students’ personal and professional lives.
 During the summer of 2019, she attended professional development with her school’s English department, and together they decided to implement a workshop model in their classes for the 2019-2020 school year.
 Her Heritage 1 classes include daily independent choice reading and choice writing activities.

-Decolonizing the Curriculum: Learning from Our Heritage Language Students – Marta Silva.
+To Thrive in the Borderlands: Avoiding Acculturation of Latinx Students in Heritage Programs – Marta Silva.
 Marta Silva-Serrano is a linguist and educator who has worked as a Spanish teacher for over 20 years, being heritage education her main focus She has created and developed 2 heritage programs and is currently an PhD student on Curriculum and Instruction and Latinx Studies.
 Silva is also an active member of the Latino Writer Collective and the Latinx Educational Collaborative in KC.

 Converting your curriculum to online learning – Kristin Montgomery.
 Kristin’s ever-present wanderlust has taken her to live in France, Spain, Switzerland, and Singapore, and fueled her passion for learning languages.
 Over the years she’s taught French, Social Studies, ESL and all levels of Spanish.
 Currently she teaches Spanish Language Arts as part of the Dual Language Immersion program in her hometown in Wisconsin.
 When not teaching or traveling you can find her woodworking, doing yoga, rollerblading or planning her next trip.